Things To Do In

 William Jay designed this house for merchant prince William Scarbrough, one of the principal investors in the S.S.
 Savannah, the first steam vessel to cross the Atlantic.
 This maritime museum houses a large collection of ship models, artifacts, and memorabilia representing humanity's 2,000 year quest to conquer the sea.

 Located on Lafayette Square, built between 1873 and 1876, the Cathedral is an excellent example of French Gothic architecture.
 Most of the decorative appointments are of European origin and design.
 Elegantly restored in 2000 the church is regularly called "breathtaking" and "amazing"!
-TripAdvisor rated the Cathedral # 6 on its list of top 10 US attractions in 2013.
+TripAdvisor rated the Cathedral in the top 10 of US attractions in 2013 and 2014.

 Savannah's Central of Georgia Railway National Landmark District is the oldest and most complete antebellum railroad manufacturing and repair facility still in existence in the United States.
 The Georgia State Railroad Museum now has permanent exhibits in seven of the 13 structures on the site.
 Exhibits focus on steam engines, belt-driven machinery, locomotives, railroad rolling stock, and model railroad layouts.
 This is one of the most extensive collections of rolling stock and machinery in Georgia.